laitingsheng/Automated-VCC-Finding-Script/README.md

 It's important to run `/usr/bin/env python3 -m pip install -r requirements.txt` before executing the script.

 `repo.json` is a configuration file to be read by the script.

+`output.json` is the raw data for the report and the submitted table.